wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 {% include important.html content="Most Wavefront users are already using the v2 GUI.
 However, if your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info. "%}

+## 2022-06.x Release Notes

+* **Updated the Wavefront REST API Documentation UI**: We've updated our in-product interactive API documentation by using the latest Swagger API console.
+To access the API documentation, either click the gear icon and select **API Documentation**, or go to `https://<your_cluster_name>/api-docs/ui/`.

 ## 2022-05.x Release Notes

 * **Create and Manage Alerts Revamp**: Streamlined experience that improves usability and gives alert creators more options.